JuliaGNI/GeometricMachineLearning.jl/docs/src/structure_preservation/structure_preserving_neural_networks.md

 ```@raw latex
 \section*{Chapter Summary}

-In this chapter we introduced \textit{symplecticity} and \textit{volume presentation} (or divergence-freeness for the corresponding vector field) as examples of geometric structure. \textit{symplecticity} is a property of the flow of Hamiltonian vector fields that dramatically restricts the accessible degrees of freedom.
-We then discussed how these concepts can be understood in a context of neural networks.
+In this chapter we introduced \textit{symplecticity} and \textit{volume presentation} (or divergence-freeness for the corresponding vector field) as examples of geometric structure. \textit{Symplecticity} is a property of the flow of Hamiltonian vector fields that dramatically restricts the accessible degrees of freedom.
+In many applications neural networks, similar to classical numerical methods, aim at modeling the flow of a differential equation.
+Because symplecticity is a very restrictive property that we know the flow of the differential equation has, it is advantageous to also imbue the neural network with this property.
+We hence defined \textit{structure-preserving neural networks} as the ones that preserve symplecticity (or other structure) in this chapter.
 \begin{comment}
 ```